fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 Additional fields exist on some of the models to enable the automatic population of foreign key relationships.
 These fields use the `relationship` function to signify a mapping to another table.
 More information on SQLAlchemy ORM objects can be found on the [official website](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html#create-a-schema).

 Database interfaces are defined for each database used within the project.
 Each interface inherits base functionality from `BaseInterface` and defines both the database name and credentials file location.
-Where required, interfaces are extended in the other repositories to add additional functionality.
+Where required, interfaces are extended in the other packages to add additional functionality.

 #### Scripts